awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

    ```
 **Note**
 The `EnvironmentVariableCredentialsProvider` class in this example assumes that the `AWS_ACCESS_KEY_ID` \(or `AWS_ACCESS_KEY`\) and `AWS_SECRET_KEY` \(or `AWS_SECRET_ACCESS_KEY`\) environment variables are set\.
 For more information about providing the required credentials to the factory, see [AWSCredentialsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSCredentialsProvider.html) in the *AWS SDK for Java API Reference* and [Set Up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.
 By default the AWS SDK will wait up to 50 seconds to receive data from the server for any operation\.
 The `GetActivityTask` operation is a long\-poll operation that will wait up to 60 seconds for the next available task\.
-To prevent receiving a `SocketTimeoutException` errors, set SocketTimeout to 70 seconds\.
+To prevent receiving a `SocketTimeoutException` error, set SocketTimeout to 70 seconds\.

 1. In the parameter list of the `GetActivityTaskRequest().withActivityArn()` constructor, replace the `ACTIVITY_ARN` value with the ARN of [the activity task that you created earlier](#create-activity-state-machine-new-activity)\.